Printer Friendly Page

 So now you have power while at the dock.
 But what about while you are underway, or anchored in a nice bay somewhere?
 You need an alternative source of AC power.
 A generator can supply your needs.
 It can also recharge your batteries so you can continue to run all of your DC equipment.
 However, to properly use a generators power you need a power transfer switch.
 A transfer switch shuts off the power from shore and redirects the source of power to the generator.
 This is absolutely necessary for safe operation of electrical equipment on board.
 Most of these transfer switches are automatic, so once it's installed and tested, you do not have to do anything else.
 No switches to turn on and off.

 If you choose to have an onboard generator it is absolutely imperative you install a marine generator, not a portable generator designed for land use.
 Marine generators are definitely more expensive, but they are designed to withstand the marine environment, they are ignition protected, and they are designed to mitigate Carbon Monoxide problems.
 Most are diesel powered, but gasoline powered sets are also available.
 In recent years the manufacturers of the gasoline powered generators have made serious reductions in the amount of CO these generators produce.
 They have also made them much quieter.
 There is nothing more disturbing in a quiet anchorage than when someone lights off a noisy generator.
-Go to Ike's List and read the sections on Carbon Monoxide .
+Go to Ike's List and find the links on Carbon Monoxide .
 Then read my Hot Topics on Portable Generators

 Inverters take DC power and change it into AC power.
 With an inverter you can run some AC equipment, if it does not require too much power.
 Air Conditioners and microwave ovens are two appliances that should not be run off of an inverter because of the large amounts of power they need.
 However, televisions, computers, VCRs and other small appliances can be run off of an inverter.
 You need to evaluate what you want to use, and how much power you need, and convert that to how large your house battery bank should be.
 These devices will rapidly deplete a single battery.
 Select an inverter designed for marine use, that is ignition protected.